Creating customer value with Lean Thinking

 2. Value Stream

 Value stream refers to the entire cycle of a product from the start through to when it reaches the customer.
-By analysing the value streams and understanding how much waste is created during the delivery of product and services, it can help manufacturers find potential ways of adding additional value to their products and services.
+By analysing the value streams and understanding how much waste is created during the delivery of products and services, it can help manufacturers find potential ways of adding additional value to their products and services.

 The concept also highlights partnerships, where it encourages the building of strong supply chains and customer relationships.
-By working on these value streams any waste eliminated, improvements made or operational savings, the additional value can be passed onto the customer.
+By working on these value streams any waste eliminated, improvements made or operational savings, the additional value can be passed onto the customer.Value Proposition on Black-Golden Watch Face with Closeup View of Watch Mechanism.

 3. Flow